FartyPants/Training_PRO/README.md

 ## News

 - Ability to use JSONL (OpenAi) datasets.
-The format will be chosen automatically from the Template embedded in tokenizer
+The format will be chosen automatically from the Template embedded in tokenizer (I did only rudimentary testing so far)
   ![image](https://github.com/FartyPants/Training_PRO/assets/23346289/81fd0375-3fcb-45a0-a603-c9ad3b8359f9)
 - perlexity eval max_length from webui truncation_length_max
 - stop at epoch (can be changed during training)